departmentfortransport/ac-roadtraff-pipe/README.md

 ```

 This ensures that DfT\_styles can act as a master document for DfT-formatted tables, and as such we have no inconsistencies with font style, size, and colourings.

-A general workflow for creating new DfT Tables should be:

-1.  have a default Contents page that is made in Excel
-2.  have an R script that gets the data
-3.  have separate R scripts for each sheet you want to add, which takes raw data, rearranges, and formats into an excel doc

-**USE THE RAP COMPANION** which is available [online](https://ukgovdatascience.github.io/rap_companion/).
-A lot of the pitfalls and ultimately missed scope of this project were due to not closely following the RAP companion, and instead focussing on every individual problem that I wanted to solve, as opposed on whether it should be solved and thinking about time constraints and outputs.
-I should have learnt to be [agile](https://en.wikipedia.org/wiki/Agile_software_development) but I was too blinkered.
-Similarly, for those starting out for the first time I recommend looking into [DevOps](https://en.wikipedia.org/wiki/DevOps#Definitions_and_history) as a way of working/thinking.

-Also, be a member of the [Gov Data Science rap\_collaboration Slack chanel](https://govdatascience.slack.com) which will be invaluable.

-Finally, use the [RAP R MOOC](https://www.udemy.com/reproducible-analytical-pipelines/) which I should have been using the whole time, but wasn't aware of when I started as well as not knowing how much it could have helped me.
-Hindsight is 20/20!

-Government is already RAPping all over the place, *do not* go off on a solo mission to prove your coding prowess: use all the help and tools already out there.

 <a name="inst"></a> Installation
 --------------------------------